What is the Infrastructure-as-a-Service (IaaS) Model?

 Supercomputers, computer grids, and computer clusters are used to handle large problems requiring millions of variables or calculations.
 Protein folding and earthquake simulations, climate and weather forecasting, financial modelling, and product design reviews are just a few examples.

-Disadvantages in Iaas (Infrastructure as a Service)
+Disadvantages in IAAS (Infrastructure as a Service)

 Safety and Security